top of page

 This is the world created at the end of The Dark Crystal.
 Jen's bravery and heroism in restoring balance to the crystal transforms the planet back to its former beauty and glory, thereby fulfilling the Great Work.

 In alchemy, the two pillars of the Great Work are Art and Nature.
 These two mediums are embodied in the respective talents of Jen and Kira: Jen is a master of music, while Kira can communicate with animals.
 In his book Healing Sounds, Jonathan Goldman says, “There are legends that before there was a spoken language of words, there was a harmonic language.
 This language allowed humankind to communicate with all the creations of nature” (Goldman, 2002, p.53).
-According to the French alchemist Fulcanelli, the artist is “the imitator of Nature and of the divine Great Work” (Fulcanelli, 2016, p.14), while the Greek philosopher Pythagoras taught that music has a special power over the soul, which allowed the initiate to understand all aspects of nature.
+According to Fulcanelli, the artist is “the imitator of Nature and of the divine Great Work” (Fulcanelli, 2016, p.14), while the Greek philosopher Pythagoras taught that music has a special power over the soul, which allowed the initiate to understand all aspects of nature.
 Pythagoras based his music theory on sacred geometry, specifically the tetractys, which consisted of the first four numbers, all adding up to 10, considered the most perfect number in the Mysteries.
 In The World of the Dark Crystal, Aughra says, “Numbers are at the heart of the world, the measure of the dance of the heavens; number is music crystallized” (Llewellyn, 2019, p.70).
 This is exactly what Pythagoras and the Mystery Schools taught two thousand years ago.

 The number of Skeksis and Mystics in The Dark Crystal is also symbolic.
 Originally, there were ten of each, but by the film's end, there were eight, making up sixteen individuals.
 As mentioned in the previous paragraph, the Mystery Schools believed that 10 was the most perfect number, with 9 being considered imperfect.
 In the Mystery Schools, initiation cells comprised eight men and eight women lying in a circle around a rosette, comprised of interior and exterior petals.
 According to John Lamb Lash: